duncanmcclean/tether/README.md

 Link local composer packages to your sandbox for local development.

-> [!NOTE]
-> Still in active development.
-Things may change without notice.

 ## Rationale

 It's easy to setup a composer repository for local package development.